joshua-kairu/gif-encoder/README.md

 * :zero: Download the latest release.
 * :one: In a terminal, change directories to where the ```gifenc.sh ``` file is.
-* :two: As of Monday, June 6, 2016, the script can be run by writing:
+* :two: You can then the script can be run by writing:

 ```$ sudo sh gifenc.sh /path/to/video /path/to/GIF```

+* :three: To make the script work like any other command line script,
+    1. Make the script executable by writing:
+    `$ chmod +x gifenc`

+    2. Open up `.bashrc` using your favorite text editor
+    `$ nano ~/.bashrc`

+    3. At the bottom of `.bashrc` write a line that looks like:
+    `alias gifenc='/path/to/gifenc.sh'`

+    4. Save changes.

+    1. Make the terminal understand the changes by writing:
+    `source ~/.bashrc`

 ## Abilities :muscle: